microsoft/FluidFramework/azure/packages/azure-client/README.md

 ### Experimental Features

 `AzureClient` supports the ability to instantiate with experimental features enabled.
-These features are experimental in nauture and are **NOT** reccomended to be used in production scenarios.
+These features are experimental in nature and should **NOT** be used in production applications.
 To learn more, see [Experimental Features](https://fluidframework.com/docs/build/experimental-features/).

 ## Fluid Containers